- HOME

 The Taisei Group, in its “Action Guidelines for Taisei Personnel and the Taisei Group as a Whole,” emphasizes maintaining a safe and health working environment, and strive to prevent occupational accidents.
 Especially in construction activities, the Group commits to adhering to laws, regulations, internal standards, and safety plans.
 We prioritize ensuring the safety of construction personnel and give utmost importance to ensuring community safety, which includes preventing accidents that may affect third parties.
 This commitment is deeply ingrained, ensuring strict adherence by all the Group’s executives and employees.

-Additionally, within the Group’s Medium-Term Business Plan (2021-2023), we underscore the aim to “achieve zero fatal accidents and zero serious accidents.”
+Additionally, within the Group’s [TAISEI VISION 2030] Achievement Plan / Policy on Business Foundation Development, we aim to “maintain zero fatal accidents, zero serious accidents, and zero environmental accidents.”
 Our Safety and Health Policy designates the Occupational Health and Safety Management System (“TAISEI OHSMS”), executed in a systematic and organized manner, as the cornerstone of our safety and health management approach.
 Group executives, employees, and professional contractors collaboratively work towards these aims.

 We are also pioneering the adoption and enhancement of safety management and monitoring systems leveraging ICT and AI technologies.
 In collaboration with professional contractors, we are establishing a safety and health management system that clearly defines “responsibility and authority.”